migalkin/NodePiece/readme.md

 Then, the resulting hash sequence is encoded through any injective function, e.g., MLP or Transformer.

 Similar to Byte-Pair Encoding and WordPiece tokenizers commonly used in NLP, NodePiece can tokenize unseen nodes attached to the seen graph using the same anchor and relation vocabulary, which allows NodePiece to work out-of-the-box in the inductive settings using all the well-known scoring functions in the classical KG completion (like TransE or RotatE).
-NodePiece also works with GNNs (we tested on node classification, but not limited to it, of course)
+NodePiece also works with GNNs (we tested on node classification, but not limited to it, of course).

 ## NodePiece source code